video-db/agent-toolkit/README.md

       prompt: "custom_2.txt"
   ```

-  This configuration ensures that, while most of the ipynbs will be processed using the default ipynb( [context/prompts/default_ipynb.txt](https://github.com/video-db/agent-toolkit/blob/main/context/prompts/default_ipynb.txt) ), but Multimodal Quickstart will be refined using a specialized prompt ( [context/prompts/custom_quickstart.txt](https://github.com/video-db/agent-toolkit/blob/main/context/prompts/custom_quickstart.txt) )t that may better suit its content and structure\*
+  > _This configuration ensures that, while most of the ipynbs will be processed using the default ipynb( [context/prompts/default_ipynb.txt](https://github.com/video-db/agent-toolkit/blob/main/context/prompts/default_ipynb.txt) ), but Multimodal Quickstart will be refined using a specialized prompt ( [context/prompts/custom_quickstart.txt](https://github.com/video-db/agent-toolkit/blob/main/context/prompts/custom_quickstart.txt ))_